jamesev15/jamesev15/README.md

 ### Hi there 👋 I'm James Espichan

-- ✨ I'm a AI Engineer based in Perú
+- ✨ I'm an AI Engineer based in Perú
 - 🔭 I’m currently working as Machine Learning at Latam Airlines
 - 🌱 I’m currently learning Rust and Golang
 - ⚡ I’m looking to collaborate on exciting projects